dan pearson

 Portrait: Emli Bendixen

-Dan Pearson is a British landscape designer, horticulturalist, writer and gardener.
+Dan Pearson is a British landscape designer, horticulturalist, gardener and writer.

 His work is characterised by an innate sensitivity to place, an intuitive and light-handed approach to design, bold and painterly naturalistic plantings and deep-rooted horticultural knowledge.